hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5444

-Because of their sins they were drowned and then were cast into the Fire, and they did not find any helpers against Allah.
+Because of their sins, they were drowned and then were cast into the Fire, and they did not find any helpers against Allah.

 # 5445